mzakariaz/side-projects/README.md

 - [Portfolio Optimizer](https://github.com/mzakariaz/Projects/blob/main/quantitative_finance/Python/portfolio_optimizer.ipynb')
 - [Malliavin Calculus for Option Greeks Estimation]('https://github.com/mzakariaz/Projects/blob/main/quantitative_finance/Python/malliavin_calculus_for_option_greeks_estimation.ipynb')

-Here is a Python code snippet you can try out on a `.ipynb` file (I recommend using Python 3).
-The relevant project can be found [here]('https://github.com/mzakariaz/Projects/blob/main/quantitative_finance/Python/malliavin_calculus_for_option_greeks_estimation.ipynb'):
+To get a sense of what you can expect, Here is a Python code snippet you can try out on a `.ipynb` file (I recommend using Python 3).

 ```Python
 import time as tm